hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 ### Separation of Concerns

 The `printDocument()` function only uses the `DocumentReadable` interface.\
-`BufferDocument` and `FileDocument` only provide their own functionality according to the `DocumentReadable` interface.
+`BufferDocument` and `FileDocument` only provide functionality according to the `DocumentReadable` interface.

-In other words, `printDocument()`, `BufferDocument`, and `FileDocument` only know about the `DocumentReadable` interface and are unaware of each other.
-This means that as long as the `DocumentReadable` interface doesn't change, there is no need to modify each class or function.
+In other words, what `printDocument()`, `BufferDocument`, and `FileDocument` know is only the `DocumentReadable` interface, and they do not know about each other.
+This means that as long as the `DocumentReadable` interface doesn't change, each class or function doesn't need to be modified.

-To rephrase, if the interface is not changed, modifying each part does not affect the other parts.
+To rephrase, if the interface isn't changed, no matter how each part is modified, it doesn't affect other parts.
 This is how object-oriented programming enables incremental development.
-This mechanism of separating the interface and implementation naturally leads to high cohesion and low coupling.
+This mechanism of separating interface and implementation naturally results in high cohesion and low coupling.

-> When accustomed to procedural thinking, it's common to see inexperience in aggregating functionality and focusing only on that part.
-This appears not only in code but also in daily work such as task assignment and collaboration.
+> If you're accustomed to procedural thinking, you may find this method of concentrating functionality and focusing only on that part unfamiliar.
+This appears not only in code but also in daily tasks such as dividing work and collaborating.
 >
-> For example, front-end and back-end developers define a REST API and proceed with their own development.
-Then, an error occurs in the back-end that doesn't satisfy the previously defined REST API.
-Debugging reveals that modifying the REST API and the front-end code is simpler than modifying the back-end code.
-The back-end developer requests the front-end developer to modify the code, and the front-end developer willingly agrees.
+> For example, a frontend developer and a backend developer define a REST API and proceed with development individually.
+Then, an error occurs in the backend that doesn't satisfy the previously defined REST API.
+Debugging shows that it's simpler to change the REST API and modify the code in the frontend than to modify the code in the backend.
+The backend developer requests the frontend developer to modify the code, and the frontend developer readily agrees.
 >
-> Abandoning the principles established when designing the REST API is a big problem.
-Moreover, involving the front-end in the back-end's problem leads to a stronger coupling between the back-end and the front-end.
+> Abandoning the principles set when designing the REST API is a big problem.
+Moreover, by involving the frontend in the backend's problem, the backend and frontend become that much more tightly coupled.
 >
-> You may wonder if such a minor change is really a big issue.
-It may not seem significant at the time of coding, but it becomes an obstacle when another developer tries to analyze the code later on.
+> You may wonder if such a minor change is really a big deal.
+It may not seem significant at the time of coding, but it becomes an obstacle when another developer tries to analyze the code after some time has passed.
 >
-> "Each person's work area should be strictly maintained."
+> "Each person's work area must be strictly adhered to."
 >
 > Developers accustomed to procedural thinking sometimes perceive this statement as selfish and cold.
 However, this is an extremely technical approach.

 ### Access Control

-Functions can be considered connected to each other through variables.
+Functions can be seen as connected to each other through variables.

-Let's think about global variables.
-It's commonly said that global variables should not be used.
+Think about global variables.
+It's often said that global variables shouldn't be used.
 Because all functions that use a single global variable are connected to each other.
-In a situation where the source code exceeds 100,000 lines, how can you ensure that other functions behave according to your expected rules?
+In a situation where the source code exceeds 100,000 lines, how can you guarantee that other functions will behave according to the rules you thought of?
 This tremendously increases complexity.

-> If you can't grasp the extent of the impact when modifying code, you are almost certainly creating bugs.
+> If you can't figure out how far the impact reaches when you change code, you're almost certainly creating bugs.

 In the diagram below, the read(), write(), change(), and reset() functions that use the count variable are connected to each other.
-In particular, the change() and reset() functions that modify the value have a direct impact on all other functions.
+In particular, the change() and reset() functions that change the value have a direct impact on all other functions.

 {% plantuml %}
 @startmindmap